Kitware/CMake/Help/manual/cmake-file-api.7.rst

       with forward slashes.

 ``archive``
-  Optional member that is present for static library targets.
+  Optional member that is present for non-imported static library targets.
   The value is a JSON object with members describing the archive step:

   ``commandFragments``
     Optional member that is present when fragments of the archiver command